chworthey/hdfs-hive-sql-playground/README.md

-mrhist | Map Reduce History Server | Persists the map reduce job history. hs | Hive Server | Enables hive execution. client | Client Node | Represents a workspace that you work from using various cli's to interact with the cluster (like beeline for example). sql | SQL Server | A Microsoft SQL Server instance running on it's own node.
+mrhist | Map Reduce History Server | Persists the map reduce job history. hs | Hive Server | Enables hive execution. client | Client Node | Represents a workspace that you work from using various cli's to interact with the cluster (like beeline for example). sql | SQL Server | A Microsoft SQL Server instance running on its own node.

 To help orchestrate these nodes, `playground.py` comes to the rescue.
 It provides a commandline interface to configure, run, and interact with the node cluster.